Shadow dependent phenomenology framework for rotating black hole metric: Application to the Rotating Blackhole Metrics and EHT Observational Constraints

 \section{Application to the Rotating Blackhole Metrics and EHT Observational Constraints}

-To demonstrate the physical validity and predictive utility of the theoretical framework developed in Sections \ref{sec2} and \ref{sec3}, we apply the generalized mappings to the standard Kerr spacetime.
-By doing so, we explicitly re-parameterize the weak deflection angle, the local horizon temperature, and the Hawking radiation spectrum as direct functions of the observable shadow radius $R_{sh}$, culminating in the application of empirical constraints from Event Horizon Telescope observations.
+To demonstrate the physical validity and predictive utility of the theoretical framework developed in Sections \ref{sec2} and \ref{sec3}, we apply the generalized mappings to explicit black hole geometries.
+By doing so, we re-parameterize the weak deflection angle, the local horizon temperature, and the Hawking radiation spectrum as direct functions of the observable shadow radius $R_{sh}$, culminating in the application of empirical confidence intervals from Event Horizon Telescope (EHT) observations.